 Symptoms of dogs’ eye infections

-Discharge: Although discharge is completely normal, yellow or smelly discharge can warn you something is off.
-When cleaning your dog’s eyes with Tear Cleaning Wipes, you should check the discharge closely.
+Discharge: Although eye discharge in dogs is completely normal, yellow or smelly discharge can warn you something is off.
+When cleaning your dog’s eyes with Tear Cleaning Wipes, you should check the discharge closely to see if it has any sign of infection.

 Squinting: Dogs tend to squint when they are tired, or when the sun hits their face.
 If squinting comes together with redness and odd discharge, it can be a sign of infection.

-Pawing at eyes: If infected, your dog’s eyes can become very itchy, dry, and painful, so your pup will try to ease this discomfort with his paws.
+Pawing at eyes: If infected, your dog’s eyes can become very itchy, dry, and painful, so your pup will try to ease this discomfort with his paws, by rubbing them hard.

 Even though dog infections are hardly passed on to other people, they can be transmitted to other dogs.
 So make sure to wash your hands before and after touching your dog’s eyes.

-There are some home remedies you can try to alleviate the pain and make your pouch feel better.
-However, it is important to consult with your vet, since some eyes infections, depending on their severity, need to be supervised.
+There are some home remedies you can try to alleviate the pain, avoid eye discharge in dogs, and make your pouch feel better.
+However, please take into account that these are short-term solutions.
+It is important to consult with your vet, since eyes infections, depending on their severity, need to be supervised and may require antibiotics.

-- Trim hair around his eyes: It will avoid irritation and prevent dirt from entering his eyes.
+- Trim hair around his eyes: Cutting the extra hair will avoid irritation and prevent dirt from entering his eyes.
+If your dog shows reluctant to it, you can try by giving him a treat.

 - Keep his face clean: If your dog suffers from eye infections repeatedly, make sure to always keep the area disinfected and clean, since discharge build-up can cause further infections.
-You can use our special Tear Cleaning Wipes which are fragrance-free and help with sensitive and irritated skin.
+You can use our special Tear Cleaning Wipes which are fragrance-free, help with sensitive and irritated skin, and remove dirt and odor while keeping your pup clean.